mikegrb/App-otfile/README.md

 Credit
 ====
 This script based on one shamelessly stolen from some guys blog post years ago.
 I don't remember where I found the idea but it was a great one.
-If you see this please tell me who you are so I can thank you!# SYNOPSIS
+If you see this please tell me who you are so I can thank you!

-Documentations on Usage:
+Usage Documentation
 ===

 $ otfile \[-a -p 1234\] file_to_serve